nwlandry/a-blue-start/stats.md

     * 0.0207 for s=4
     * 0.0139 for s=5
 * k-core: There are 772 nodes in the k-core with k >= 1000.
+* Communities
+    * There are 503 communities
+    * The mean edge entropy is 0.16, compared to 0.576 for the configuration model
+    * There is a single edge (of size 8) with entropy 1.
+    * Edges of sizes up to 296 have entropy 0.
+    * 17.126% of edges in the giant component have an entropy of 0.
+    * Top-5 community sizes are 434,207; 333,148; 156,110; 126,567; and 98,434